New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What Happens After 30 Days?

-Once your barrier is repaired, you'll notice:
+Once your barrier feels well-supported, you may notice:

-• Better active tolerance: You can reintroduce retinoids, acids, or vitamin C with less irritation
+- Better active tolerance: You can reintroduce retinoids, acids, or vitamin C with less irritation

-• Consistent radiance: Your glow isn't dependent on makeup or highlighter
+- Consistent radiance: Your glow isn't dependent on makeup or highlighter

 Maintenance mode: Continue your gentle cleansing and daily oil application.
 You can reintroduce actives 2–3x per week, but always follow with barrier-supportive oils.
 Think of your barrier like a bank account—you can make withdrawals (actives), but you must make regular deposits (lipids) to stay in the black.

-Your Barrier Repair Toolkit
+Your Barrier Care Toolkit

 Essential Products: